Skip to main content

 Last Updates Published: October 20, 2024

-This guide is for anyone learning linocut, whether you’re just starting or have some experience.
-I’ve spent over ten years exploring the ins and outs of linocut, starting back when I was a teenager at school.
-I’m here to share my insights for beginners to lino printing and help you discover the process step by step.
-Let’s dive into lino printing for beginners together!
+This guide is for anyone learning Linocut, whether you’re just starting or have some experience.
+I’ve spent over ten years exploring the ins and outs of Linocut, starting back when I was a teenager at school.
+I’m here to share my insights for beginners to Lino Printing and help you discover the process step by step.
+Let’s dive into Lino Printing for beginners together!

 What is Lino Printing?

-The linocut technique is suitable for both single and multi-colour prints and is widely used by beginners and experienced printmakers alike.
+The Linocut technique is suitable for both single and multi-colour prints and is widely used by beginners and experienced printmakers alike.

-Lino printing is accessible and can easily be done at home with minimal equipment, making it an excellent choice for those new to printmaking.
+Lino Printing is accessible and can easily be done at home with minimal equipment, making it an excellent choice for those new to printmaking.

-It is similar to woodcut but easier to carve due to the softness of linoleum.
+It is similar to woodcut but easier to carve due to the softness of Linoleum.
 This allows artists to produce vibrant, textured results without the need for specialised tools or a studio space.

 Monsters From The ID – Linocut on Zerkall Paper